ianweatherburn/Canasta-Companion-Scorekeeper-Support/README.md

 - **Shared Games**: iCloud game sharing allows teams to capture their own scores on their own-devices, simultaneously.
 - **Game Types**: Supports 4 different game types including Classic Canasta, Modern American, Samba and Pennies from Heaven.

-Whether it's a casual game with friends or a competitive match, **Canasta Companion - Scorekeeper** keeps gameplay smooth, fair and enjoyable.
+Whether it's a casual game with friends or a competitive match, **Canasta Companion - Scorecard** keeps gameplay smooth, fair and enjoyable.

 **Screenshots**
 <table>